odilia-app/site/content/_index.md

 [Eastern Orthodox](https://en.wikipedia.org/wiki/Eastern_Orthodox_Church) churches.
 We hope that we can, in a sense, return the lost sense of sight to blind Linux desktop users, and make using their computer easier and more fun!

-**Disclaimer**: Even in the Odilia development team, we have people with different religions, cathlic, orthodox, even atheists, so we in no way picked the name of Odilia to spite anyone, specifically because it belongs to any religion, neither do we imply by it that one religion is better than another.
+**Disclaimer**: Even in the Odilia development team, we have people who believe in different religions, cathlic, orthodox, even atheists, so we in no way picked the name of Odilia to spite anyone, specifically because it belongs to any religion, neither do we imply by it that one religion is better than another.
 We simply believe that strong names are of value, that's why we chose something that had some symbolism behind it.

 In its earliest stages of development, this project was called [Yggdrasil](https://en.wikipedia.org/wiki/Yggdrasil), associating the mythical descriptions of the tree with how accessibility should unify the world.
 Though we changed it